010824-GENAI/docs/day3.md

 # Output: ['Can', 'you', 'really', 'have', 'too', 'many', 'pen', '?', 'They', 'all', 'serve', 'different', 'purpose', 'and', 'one', 'simply', 'can', 'not', 'have', 'too', 'many', '!']
 ```

+---

+## Part of Speech (POS) Tagging

+### Overview

+POS Tagging plays a pivotal role in natural language processing (NLP), identifying the grammatical role of each word in a sentence, such as nouns, verbs, adjectives, etc.

+### Importance of POS Tagging

+- **Context Understanding**: Helps models comprehend the context of words in a sentence, going beyond just recognizing the words and their frequency.
+- **Applications in NLP**: Widely used in various NLP tasks like sentiment analysis, syntax analysis, speech recognition, and grammar style checking.
+- **Foundation for Advanced NLP**: Serves as a key step before progressing to more complex tasks such as Named Entity Recognition (NER).

+#### Key Note

+- POS tagging is essentially a precursor to advanced NLP techniques like NER, setting the groundwork for deeper text analysis and processing.